coconutpep/PyCity-Schools-Analysis/README.md

 Provides a summary of the average reading test scores based on each school and split further into each grade (i.e. 9th-12th).

+### Summary of School Success by Per Student Budget
+Provides a summary of testing scores comparing the "Per Student", or average, budget of each school to their relative testing scores.
+Summary looks at groups of schools by intervals of $700 per student and provides the average Math & Reading score for each group as well as the passing rate for each subject and the overall passing rate (i.e. the average of the two)

 ## Built-With
 * Pandas
 * Python